gesievi/RADii/docs/_build/html/_sources/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst.txt

 ************************************
-Tutorial: Grashopper Basics
+Tutorial: Grasshopper Basics
 ************************************

 Length: ca. 10 min

 This tutorial, is based on the Setup_ guide.

-It will introduce the basics of the Radii Grashopper plugin.
+It will introduce the basics of the Radii Grasshopper plugin.
 With it you will be able to publish(upload) geometry on a Radii channel.

 |RadiiLogo|